bitswamp/bitswamp.github.io/_posts/2018-04-07-venice-day-one.md

 title: Venice day one photos
 ---

-Photos taken by [Laura](https://twitter.com/laurakrabappel) in Cannaregio sestiare in Venice.
+We went on vacation to Venice, Florence and Rome in April 2018.
+These photos were taken by [Laura](https://twitter.com/laurakrabappel) in Cannaregio sestiare in Venice on the day we arrived.

 ![](/assets/images/20180406/003.jpg)